Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-Grand Forks Air Force Base is a northern tier base subject to severe seasonal weather.
-To lessen stress, prior to the arrival of winter (December, January and February), it is strongly recommended that your vehicles are prepared for winter weather.
+Grand Forks Air Force Base is a northern tier base subject to severe winter weather.
+To lessen stress, prior to the arrival of winter (December, January and February), it is strongly recommended that privately owned vehicles are prepared for winter weather.
 Failure to do so may result in unexpected repairs.

 If you desire child care, you (or your sponsor) can create an account with MilitaryChildCare.com (a Department of Defense program) where you will find comprehensive information on child care programs, conduct a customized search and submit a request for care.
 We recommend you do this in advance of your departure from your current location.
 Of course, if you are a single parent this is especially important.

 Ensure member and/or dependents have the required passports and/or visa prior to final out-processing.
 Member and/or dependents are not allowed to final out-process without the required passports/visas in hand for themselves (if applicable) and/or dependents.
 Members electing the accompanied tour will not be permitted to out-process without having the required passports/visas in hand for themselves (if applicable) and/or dependents.

 These actions are necessary to prevent unforeseen hardships to the military members and their families.
 Therefore, as a last reiteration, it is essential, members do not out-process without having the appropriate passports/visas for themselves (if applicable) and/or dependents.

 Homeland Security Presidential Directive (HSPD-12) and Federal Identity Processing Standard (FIPS-201) requires TWO forms of identification documents for initial issue and replacement of ID cards.